Dodford, Worcestershire

 Dodford is a village in the Bromsgrove district of Worcestershire, England, approximately 3 mi west of Bromsgrove, officially founded on 2 July 1849 by members of the Chartist movement.
 It was one of five settlements created in the land scheme and retains a characteristic grid street plan, along with narrow lanes and many plum and pear trees from its market gardening past.
-The civil parish of Dodford with Grafton has a population of 731.
+The civil parish of Dodford with Grafton had a population of 792 in 2021.

 Medieval and early modern Dodford

 Dodford was the site of Dodford Priory.
 Dodford for a time fell within Feckenham Forest, when its boundaries were extended hugely by Henry II, to encompass much of North Worcestershire, including Dodford and Chaddesley Corbett.
 The area was removed from forest law in 1301 in the reign of Henry III, when the boundaries were moved back.

 Etymology

 Place-name scholars argue that it is derived from Old English Dodda’s Ford, although there is no evidence of pre-Norman settlement in the area.
 Grafton means "settlement at or near the wood" and may indicate a role in woodland management within a larger estate, for instance.